AndrDm/blog/content/ndt/diconde_validation/dvtk_validation.md

   - DVTK
 draft: false
 ---
-Technical validation of the DICONDE Files is important compiance step to be sure that the PACS System is compliant to DICONDE Standard.
+Technical validation of the DICONDE Files is important compliance step to be sure that the PACS System is compliant to DICONDE Standard.
 Below the instruction how to validate DICONDE Files.
 <!--more-->
 Technically the DICONDE Standard follow DICOM Rules.
 The Data Element Types are defined in [Part 5, section 7.4](https://dicom.nema.org/medical/dicom/current/output/html/part05.html#sect_7.4).